-This video shows you how to configure DHCP to obtain an automatic IP address on Windows 10 operating system.
+This video shows you how to configure DHCP to obtain automatic IP on the Windows operating system.

-Step 1: Right-click on Wi-Fi / Ethernet on the right-hand side of the taskbar and click Network and Internet Settings.
+Step 1: Right-click on Wi-Fi / Ethernet on the right side of the taskbar, and then click Network and Internet Settings.

-Step 2: Click on the adapter you are connected to the network from the Network Connections window.
+Step 2: In the Network Connections window, click on the adapter to which you connected to the network.

-Step 3: When the Wi-Fi Status window opens, click Features.
+Step 3: When the Wi-Fi Status window opens, click Properties.

-Step 4: The Wi-Fi Properties window will open.
-In the Wi-Fi Window, select Internet Protocol Version 4 (TCP/IPv4) and click Features.
+Step 4: In the Wi-Fi Properties window, select Internet Protocol Version 4 (TCP/IPv4) and click Properties.

-Step 6: f your computer does not automatically receive an IP address, there may be an error in the DHCP server on the Modem/Router.
+Step 6: If your computer does not receive an IP address, there may be an error on the DHCP server on the Modem / Router.

-Step 7: To enable DHCP on the modem, open the Internet Browser and type the default gateway IP address in the address line, then press Enter.
+Step 7: To enable DHCP on the modem, open your web browser and type the default gateway IP address in the address line, and then press Enter.

-Step 8: If you have a modem interface, type in the modem user and password.
-If you do not know the username and password of your ADSL modem, check the documentation in its box.
+Step 8: When you encounter the modem interface, type the user and password of the modem.
+If you do not know the user name and password of your ADSL modem, check the documentation inside the box of your device.

-Step 9: After typing your username and password in the modem interface, log in.
-Find the DHCP option from the options opened and activate it.
+Step 9: Enter your user name and password in the modem interface.
+Find the DHCP related option and activate it.

 ➦ ipconfig /release